Redefining What a Bible College Is and Can Be

 Reformation Bible College (RBC) is striving to redefine what a Bible college is and can be.
 Unlike most Bible colleges, RBC is inspired by the model of John Calvin’s Academy in sixteenth-century Geneva.
-This means that RBC focuses on teaching the content of the Bible, but we do not combine that with dispensationalist theology.
+This means that RBC focuses on teaching the content of the Bible, but we do not teach it through the lens of dispensationalist theology.
 RBC is self-consciously Reformed.
 The historical confessions of the Reformed faith (for example, the Belgic Confession, the Heidelberg Catechism, the Canons of Dordt, and the Westminster Standards) express our theology.

-Reformation Bible College also rejects anti-intellectualism and the minimal academic expectations that usually accompany it.
+RBC also rejects anti-intellectualism and the minimal academic expectations that usually accompany it.
 The administration and faculty of RBC believe that the command to love the Lord our God with all of our heart, soul, and mind impacts the way we approach every aspect of education.
 This is reflected in our curriculum, in our faculty, and in the specific requirements of individual courses.
-Our curriculum is demanding.
-All students in the four-year program are required to take core courses that include eight semesters of English Bible covering every book of Scripture, eight semesters of systematic theology covering every theological topic, and eight semesters of Great Works covering the most important works of Western literature.
-Students in the biblical studies track are expected to take two years of Greek and two years of Hebrew and advanced classes in biblical theology and biblical history.
-Students in the theological studies track are required to take one year of ecclesiastical Latin and to use that Latin in advanced historical theology courses.
-Students in the theological studies track also take advanced courses in philosophy, apologetics, and ethics.
+Our curriculum is challenging.
+All students in the four-year Bachelor of Arts in Theology program are required to take core courses that include seven semesters of English Bible covering every book of Scripture, a course in hermeneutics, two semesters of biblical theology, seven semesters of systematic theology, two courses in church history, and at least four semesters of the Great Works.
+For those who desire an emphasis on the biblical languages, the Biblical Studies major requires three semesters of Greek and three semesters of Hebrew followed by a capstone course in advanced biblical exegesis.
+The Christian Thought major requires three semesters of historical theology, three semesters of philosophy, and two semesters of apologetics.

 The requirements of the individual courses are also demanding and reflect our commitment to high academic standards.
-Students read, on average, approximately 1,000 pages per course, and this reading includes primary sources as well as some of the most important secondary sources.
+Although the requirements vary depending on the level of the course, the topic, and the professor, students read on average between 800 and 1200 pages per course.
+This reading includes primary sources as well as some of the most important secondary sources available.
 By reading these classic works, students are encouraged to enter into the conversation with the greatest theological minds in church history.
-Students are thus expected to know not only what they believe but why they believe it, and they are expected to learn how to express their own ideas clearly in writing.
-To this end, research papers and essays are a major component of many classes.
+Many of our courses also require extensive writing assignments.
+Students are expected to know not only what they believe but why they believe it, and they are expected to learn how to express their own ideas clearly.
+Writing assignments help students develop the ability to communicate clearly and effectively.

-Dr. Keith Mathison is Academic Dean and Professor of Systematic Theology at Reformation Bible College.
+Dr. Keith Mathison is Professor of Systematic Theology at Reformation Bible College.